Brent Burns scores late, helps San Jose beat Minnesota 5-3

 ICE CHIPS

-Sharks: Jones finished with 26 stops. … Looking for more speed and motion in the offensive zone, San Jose tweaked some line combinations with John Leonard getting back with Kane and Tomas Hertl on the second line.
+Sharks: Burns’ goal was his 40th game winner and 26th since joining the Sharks in 2011-12.
+He becomes the eighth defenseman in NHL history to score at least 40 career game-winning goals. … Looking for more speed and motion in the offensive zone, San Jose tweaked some line combinations with John Leonard getting back with Kane and Tomas Hertl on the second line.
 Dylan Gambrell centered Timo Meier and Gregor.
-“Still trying to find that sweet spot,” coach Bob Boughner said.

 Wild: G Cam Talbot, who left Friday’s game with a lower-body injury, did not dress and is considered day to day.
 Andrew Hammond came off the taxi squad to serve as the backup. … C Nico Sturm (illness unrelated to COVID-19) missed his second straight game. … Kahkonen had 31 saves.